-The total pension liability in the June 30, 2015, actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2016, actuarial valuation was determined using the following actuarial assumptions:

-Inflation 2.75% per year
+Inflation 2.50% per year

-Active member payroll growth 3.50% per year
+Active member payroll growth 3.25% per year

-Investment rate of return 7.90%
+Investment rate of return 7.50%

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2000 tables for males or females, as appropriate, with slight adjustments.
+Mortality rates for active members, retirees, survivors and disabilitants were based on RP-2014 tables for the GERF for males or females, as appropriate, with slight adjustments.
+Cost of living benefit increases for retirees are assumed to be: 1 percent per year for all future years for the GERF.

-Actuarial assumptions used in the June 30, 2014 valuation were based on the results of actuarial experience studies.
-The experience study in the GERF was for the period July 1, 2004 through June 30, 2008, with an update of economic assumptions in 2014.
-Experience studies have not been prepared for PERA's other plans, but assumptions are reviewed annually.
+Actuarial assumptions used in the June 30, 2016 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study in the GERF was completed in 2015.

-There were no changes in actuarial assumptions in 2015.
+The following changes in actuarial assumptions occurred in 2016: